Master of Social Work Overview

 - Trains MSW students to engage community members and partners to identify community needs, develop interventions and strategies for change, and promote community health and wellness

-As with many other CSPP programs, the masters in social work is structured to be clinically focused with exam prep built into the courses.
+As with many other CSPP programs, the masters in social work online is structured to be clinically focused with exam prep built into the courses.
 The online MSW program is geared toward students who want to do clinical work as they prepare for licensure and a career in advanced social work practice.
-It integrates online classroom learning with real-world experiences in practicum settings to prepare graduates for the tasks and responsibilities of professional social work practice.
+It integrates online classroom learning with real-world experiences in practicum settings to prepare graduates for the tasks and responsibilities of a professional clinical social worker.

 Program Learning Outcomes and Goals